A dangerous phenomenon is happening within the financial services industry.

 For years marketing gurus taught the masses about niche marketing.
 We listened and drank the Kool-Aid.
 It happened across almost every industry and worked like a champ.
-By focusing on certain segments of the population, specialists homed in on their craft and focused their energy on profitability.
+Specialists homed in on their craft and focused their energy on profitability by focusing on specific segments of the population.
 From plastic surgeons to cosmetic dentists, time not wasted on non-customers turned out to be genius.
-My father used this tactic in the 1980s called pre-screen credit.
-He helped companies market credit cards to those who had higher credit scores and therefore more likely to be good customers from a usage standpoint and qualification metric.
+My father used this tactic in the 1980s, called pre-screen credit.
+He helped companies market credit cards to those with higher credit scores and, therefore, more likely to be good customers from a usage standpoint and qualification metric.

-“A la carte” planners can’t efficiently suggest to a client how to marry wealth management, tax logic, asset location, and Social Security optimization.
+“A la carte” planners can’t efficiently suggest to a client how to marry wealth management, tax logic, asset location, and Social Security Optimization.

 Don’t be a victim.